 Reagan’s jobless numbers then enter a long flat period, hovering mostly just above 7%, until the final major tax increases that came with the Tax Reform Act of 1986 just before his last two years in office.
 Only then did Reagan’s jobless numbers finally dip into the low territory that many supporters recall as the norm during his tenure.
 In fact, discounting the precipitous rise and fall of his first term, Reagan’s jobless figures would, at best, represent six years of stagnation above 7% before finally falling at the end of his administration.
 Unfortunately, that also coincides with the beginning of the recession that would ultimately cost his successor — President George H. W. Bush — his job.

 By comparison, Obama’s jobless figures paint a much different picture.
 After riding out their initial climb to their peak in October of his first year in office, they were on a fairly reliable downward trend.

 Another interesting footnote is that, in May 2012, Presidential hopeful Mitt Romney made a bold prediction: “I can tell you that, over a period of four years, by virtue of the policies that we’d put in place, we’d get the unemployment rate down to 6% and perhaps a little lower.”
 Obama managed this same feat more than two full years ahead of Romney’s promise.
 The best figure under Reagan’s administration was 5.3%.
 Obama’s administration reached that point 17 months before Reagan.
 Obama also surpassed Reagan’s best number in August of 2015 with unemployment reaching 5.1%.

-The big unknown is what his numbers would look like if he had worked with a more engaged Congress.
-Those on the Left would obviously suggest things could be much improved, while those on the Right would say that the numbers are only low because of their opposition.
+The big unknown is what Obama’s numbers would look like if he had worked with a more engaged Congress.
+Those on the Left would obviously suggest things could have been much improved, while those on the Right would say that the numbers were only low because of their opposition.
 Regardless of your view, the numbers are still quite interesting.